status-im/pluto/docs/concepts/Hook.md

 ---
+title: Hook
 sidebar_label: Hook
 ---

 Hook is the mechanism allowing a specific extensions host to define what (and how) can be extended.

 Hooks are defined as part of capacities by maps detailing properties and their associated type.
-They leverage [references](/reference) to use various extensions elements.
+They leverage [references](Reference) to use various extensions elements.

 ```clojure
 {:capacities {hooks/main {:properties [{:name :view :type :view} {:name :name :type :string}]}}}